Dictionary of Banking Terms and Phrases

 A letter requesting that a company stops the activity mentioned in the letter.

-A certificate signed by a lender indicating that a mortgage has been fully paid and all debts satisfied.
+A certificate signed by a lender indicating that a mortgage has been fully paid and all debts satisfied, also known as release of lien.
+See also Release of Lien.

 A personal check drawn by an individual that is certified (guaranteed) to be good.
 The face of the check bears the words "certified" or "accepted," and is signed by an official of the bank or thrift institution issuing the check.
 The signature signifies that